cocotb/cocotb/docs/source/upgrade-2.0.rst

 The above examples all pass the ``n_bits`` argument to the :class:`!BinaryValue` constructor.
 However, it is possible to construct a :class:`!BinaryValue` without a set size.
-Doing so would allow the size of the :class:`!BinaryValue` to change whenever set.
+Doing so would allow the size of the :class:`!BinaryValue` to change whenever the value was set.

 :class:`!LogicArray`\ s are fixed size.
 Instead of modifying the :class:`!LogicArray` in-place with a different sized value,